-Decline in verbal ability in adolescence linked to psychosis in later lifeJanuary 22nd, 2013 in Psychology & Psychiatry /
+Decline in verbal ability in adolescence linked to psychosis in later lifeJanuary 22, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—New research from King's College London's Institute of Psychiatry and Karolinska Institutet, Sweden, has found that adolescents whose verbal performance drops off are at increased risk of developing schizophrenia and other psychotic disorders many years later.

 Clear evidence from many studies indicates that patients who develop psychosis in adulthood experienced various cognitive deficits during childhood and adolescence.
 However until now it has been unclear whether these deficits become more severe during adolescence.

 Published in JAMA Psychiatry, researchers used data from 10,717 boys and young men born in Sweden in 1953, 1967, 1972 and 1977, and followed through to December 2006.
 Verbal, spatial and inductive ability were tested at age 13 and 18 using standardised tests.

 The researchers found that individuals whose verbal ability declined, relative to their peers, between ages 13 and 18 were at increased risk of developing schizophrenia and other psychotic disorders in adulthood.
 Decline in verbal score between ages 13 and 18 was a much stronger predictor of later psychosis than the score at age 18 alone.